 Free vs. paid blogging options

-Should you start on a free platform, or pay for premium options?
+Should you start with a free blog, or pay for premium options?
 If you want to share your travels with family or school projects with fellow students, a free service might be fine.
 The most popular free blogging platforms are WordPress.com, Blogger and Tumblr.

 Pros and cons of free blogging platforms: